damianhakert/damianhakert.github.io/source/comparison/index.html.md

 ### Use the most installed on-premises Git solution
 GitLab is used by over 100,000 organizations worldwide, on their own servers.

-### Access to possibility to modify the source of GitLab
+### Access to source code

-Ruby code in GitHub Enterprise is obfuscated.
+The Ruby code in GitHub Enterprise is obfuscated.
 GitLab Enterprise Edition [has a publicly readable source code][ee-source] and you have the right to modify the code.